 The NHSCR SMR01 data set holds episode level data on hospital inpatient and day case discharges from acute specialities from hospitals in Scotland.
 The data fields used in the RECOVERY trial are equivalent to those used in SUSAPC and HESAPC.
-Linked NHSCR-SMR01 data are imported approximately twice a month.
+Linked NHSCR-SMR01 data are imported on a weekly basis.